← Back to blog

 Regulatory submissions.
 MAUDE data is routinely referenced in 510(k) submissions, PMA applications, and De Novo requests — both to characterize the safety profile of predicate devices and to contextualize the clinical risk landscape for a device category.

-Litigation and risk management.
+Litigation and Risk Management.
 MAUDE reports are used in product liability litigation, insurance risk assessments, and hospital purchasing decisions.
 The data is public and searchable by anyone.

 MDR Reporting Requirements: Who Must Report and When